narvee09/Server-Creation-DC/README.md

  <div>
  Right click on the Network icon then click open network & Internext settings.
 Navigate to ethernet and select change adapter options.
-   To find out wich adapter is internal network, right click on either option > status > details
+   To find out wich adapter will be used as the internal network, right click on either option > status > details
  </div>
  <br>
  <!--- <img src="https://github.com/narvee09/IT-images/blob/main/Basic%20IT/DC/dc13.JPG" width="500"> --->